-Molong's broad main street and restored buildings are National Trust listed ensuring the town’s history stays alive.
+Molong's broad main street and restored buildings are National Trust listed ensuring the town’s rich history stays alive.

 Molong is a small town in the Central West region about 300 km from Sydney.
 It is 37 km (half an hour drive) from the regional centre, Orange.